lsst/rtn-045/index.rst

 See the ``remove_figure`` function defined in the DP0 notebook `03_Image_Display_and_Manipulation.ipynb in the tutorial-notebooks repository <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/03a_Image_Display_and_Manipulation.ipynb>`_.

-Better ways to clear the memory of, for example, large arrays that are not going to be used further on in the notebook is in development as mentioned under :ref:`stretch-goals`.
+Better ways to clear the memory of, for example, large arrays that are not going to be used further on in the notebook is in development as mentioned under :ref:`Stretch goals<stretch-goals>`.

 Assert statements